jonathanlamar/snake-learning/README.md

 # snake-learning

 I wanted to build a neual network to play snake.
-My original idea was to use reinforcement learning, but I found a genertic solution and it seemed pretty simple to recreate.
+My original idea was to use reinforcement learning, but I found a genetic solution and it seemed pretty simple to recreate.

 ## Overview